-Age 5 through 21, AND
+- Age 5 through 21, AND

-- Enrolled in an elementary or secondary public, charter, private or parochial school located within the District, or youth in the care of the District.
+- Enrolled in an elementary or secondary public, charter, a private, or parochial school located within the District or youth in the care of the District.

 Are college students eligible for the KRF SmarTrip card?